Robot with a neck? High-tech bot turns out to be guy in a costume

 "I understand mathematics well, but I want to learn more, like how to draw and write music," Boris said.

-The Proyektoria presenter didn't say the robot was real, but in a report Tuesday, Russia-24 state television suggested the kids at the educational fair in Yaroslavl had the chance to witness "one of the most advanced robots."
+The Proyektoria presenter didn't say the robot was real, but in a report Tuesday, Russia-24 state television suggested the kids at the educational fair, which took place in Yaroslavl, had the chance to witness "one of the most advanced robots."

-Curious Russian bloggers at the site TJournal, however, took note of some discrepancies.
-They asked, for example, why the robot didn't have any sensors, why its dance moves looked more like spontaneous human awkwardness than preprogrammed robot awkwardness and why there'd been no internet coverage of such an advanced robot.
+Curious Russian bloggers at TJournal, however, took note of some discrepancies.
+They asked, for example, why the robot didn't have any sensors, why its dance moves looked more like spontaneous human awkwardness than preprogrammed robot awkwardness and why there hadn't been internet coverage of such an advanced robot.

 A photo showing a neck peeking out from between the robot's head and torso didn't help Boris' bot credibility.